trayio/threadneedle/README.md

   expects: 200,
   before: function (params) {
     params.dc = 'us5';
-    return params;

-    // You can also return a promise which should resolve with the params.
+    // You can also return a promise which should resolve having modified the params }
-  }
 }
 ```